Cath was diagnosed with epilepsy at the age of 49. Here she shares how she felt when she was diagnosed and the challenges she has faced.

 Hi!
 I’m Cath.
 I have had epilepsy for nearly three years.
 I was in complete shock when diagnosed because it came out of nowhere at the age of 49.

 My first seizure was extremely traumatic and sudden.
 I was in Lidl’s with my husband.
-My last memory is telling my husband I was just going to look at the middle isle.
+My last memory is telling my husband I was just going to look at the middle aisle.
 My next memory was a lady telling me I was ok and not to move.

 I was in and out of consciousness and had a bad head injury catching the corner of the metal gage when falling.